dylansutterlin/resting_state_hypnosis/README.md

 ## 2.5 Prediction of hypnosis-related variables

+The main goal of this project, beside to explore the functional connectome related to hypnosis, is to predict hypnosis-related variables from the functional connectivity.
+The hypnosis-related variables used are the following :

+**Dependent variables** :
+- SHSS score
+- Raw change in pain -ANA condition
+- Raw change in pain - Hyper condition
+- Absolute change in pain (Hyperalgesia, Analgesia, Ana+Hyper )
+- Change in hypnotic depth
+- Change in mental relaxation
+- Automaticity post induction
+- Change in automaticity

+   Variables names in the excel file : ['SHSS_score', 'raw_change_ANA','raw_change_HYPER', "Abs_chge_pain_hypAna", "Chge_hypnotic_depth", "Mental_relax_absChange", 'Automaticity_post_ind',"Abs_diff_automaticity"]

+The  graphs' metrics described in section **2.5** above were used to predict the change in hypnosis-related variables with the contrast (post-pre) connectivity.

 ### *Steps of the analysis*
-1. Vectorize half of the connectivity matrices for each subject and concatenate in a numpy array of shape (n_subjects, n_features).
+1. Vectorize half of the connectivity matrices, excluding the main diagonal, for each subject and concatenate in a numpy array of shape (n_subjects, n_features).
 Example of code used for the vectorization :

    ```
    # Triangular lower masker on connectivity matrix